 Adams Crossroads / Alexis has a 15.1% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 78.2% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-American households most often have a car, and regularly they have two or three.
-But households in the Adams Crossroads / Alexis neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Adams Crossroads / Alexis neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 43.0% of the households here have four, five, or more cars.
 That is more cars per household than in 98.9% of the neighborhoods in the nation.

 Our research shows that more people carpool to work here in the Adams Crossroads / Alexis (22.0%) than in 95.0% of the neighborhoods in America.